Swithord/langrankplus/readme.md

 ---

-## Evaluate frozen weights
+## Evaluate frozen rankers

-Use frozen fitted weights when the fitting data and evaluation data are separate:
+Use frozen fitted rankers when fitting data and evaluation data are separate:

 ```bash
 python main.py evaluate \